Optimizing Your Interview Preparation

 All it is in the body language

-Be aware of your strengths and your weaknesses.
+Take a look at your strengths and weaknesses.

 Prepare questions

-"Does the company have any major projects on currently"
+"Does the company have any major projects on at the moment"

 "What are the potential opportunities to advance and further education?"

-Know your salary expectations
+Know what your salary expectations are.

 Additional Information